MattesGroeger/vim-bookmarks/Readme.md

 This plugin was developed by [Mattes Groeger][blog] under the [MIT License][license].
 Pull requests are very welcome.

-The following plugins where a great inspiration to me:
+The following plugins were a great inspiration to me:
 * [vmark.vim][vmark] by Michael Zhou
 * [vim-gitgutter][gitgutter] by Andrew Stewart